to London Q & A

-Since my article on Londons Overlooked Neighborhoods ran in the March/April 2001 issue, Ive received a deluge of emails from readers seeking advice on living and working in London.
+Since my article on Londons Overlooked Neighborhoods ran, Ive received a deluge of emails from readers seeking advice on living and working in London.
 Regrettably, the process of expatriating and settling here is full of confusing and sometimes even ridiculous requirements that will acquaint you with Britains backwardif still lovableidiosyncrasies before you ever leave home.
 Expat hopefuls may feel that the Brits are as keen on keeping foreigners out of their dreary isle as they are on keeping out rabies.
 Nevertheless, Britain hosts a thriving community of American expatriates.

 How can I become eligible to work in the U.K.?